lilyvxv/embed/README.md

 ### Installation
 > [!CAUTION]
-> Embed is a user bot, and user bots are against Discord's terms of service.
+> Embed is a user bot, and user bots are against Discord's terms of service.<br>
 > Use at your own risk.

 #### : Prerequisites